kavishgandhi/MLProject/index.md

 # Problem definition
 For courses such as Machine Learning, Deep Learning, and Natural Language Processing, one of the major challenges that students face is to come up with a problem statement or project title.
 We were also in a similar situation and that's when we thought of solving this problem.
 Our objective is twofold:
-1. Unsupervised: To generate a novel machine learning project idea, given a corpus of past ML project ideas **(done)**
+1. Unsupervised: To generate a novel machine learning project idea, given a corpus of past ML project ideas.
-2. Supervised: To classify a machine learning project idea into different human-labeled categories such as NLP, Vision, Robotics, Health, Finance, Entertainment, Game AI and Generic ML **(next step)**
+2. Supervised: To classify a machine learning project idea into different human-labeled categories such as NLP, Vision, Robotics, Health, Finance, Entertainment, Game AI and Generic ML.

 # Data Collection